iconix/iconix.github.io/_posts/2018-07-06-not-enough-attention.md

 I chose to work on the [Movie Review Sentiment Analysis](https://www.kaggle.com/c/movie-review-sentiment-analysis-kernels-only/) competition (kernels only), one of the only two active NLP competitions at the moment.
 It's a "Playground Code Competition" and the prize is "knowledge" rather than, say, [$70,000](https://www.kaggle.com/c/home-credit-default-risk).

-This week I spent much more time on figuring out transfer learning with LSTM-LMs (plus applying last week's seq2seq VAE learnings) than I did on applying attention.
+This week, I spent much more time on figuring out transfer learning with LSTM-LMs (plus applying last week's seq2seq VAE learnings) than I did on applying attention.
 Meanwhile, attention received a high-level treatment.

 <small>_To skip ahead to my attention explainer, [click here](#understanding-attention)._</small>